YIXIAO0/stop_and_go/docs/index.md

 # Abstract

-Currently, we do not have a mature system to monitor driver’s behavior before a STOP sign.
-There are plenty of drivers who don’t make a complete stop at the stop sign, since manually observing and making actions to the STOP sign is not easy for human beings.
-So we want to design an efficient technique to check the driver's behavior and remind them to obey the law, with a punishment and reward mechanism.
+Currently, we do not have an existing mature system to monitor driver’s behavior before a STOP sign.
+While there are plenty of drivers who don’t make a complete stop at the STOP sign, since manually observing and making actions to corresponding traffic sign is not easy for human beings.
+So, we strive to design an efficient technique to check the driver's behavior and remind them to follow the traffic rules, with a punishment and reward mechanism.

 # Team